 The former Massachusetts governor has now raised more than $413 million, including a $20 million loan he took to cover campaign spending until his formal nomination at the Republican National Convention in Tampa, Florida, in August.
 He has paid down $17 million of that loan, including $2 million this month.

 As he has throughout the campaign, Romney relied on donors in the financial industry.
 Bank of America Corp.
-(BAC) employees gave more than $77,000, while those working for FMR LLC, the parent company of Fidelity Investments, donated more than $50,000, the computer analysis showed.
+(BAC:US) employees gave more than $77,000, while those working for FMR LLC, the parent company of Fidelity Investments, donated more than $50,000, the computer analysis showed.

 Obama spent an estimated $65 million on 97,170 ads in 57 markets during the first three weeks of October, according to data from Kantar Media’s CMAG that was analyzed by the Wesleyan Media Project at Wesleyan University in Middletown, Connecticut.
 Romney spent an estimated $30 million to run 42,937 ads in 50 television markets from Oct.
 1-21, according to the Wesleyan Media Project.